Akash-07DL/MLOPS/Streamlit_Application/Readme.md

 Here we used the detector backend as "retinaface", it is slow but up to the mark accuracy.
 Read more at: https://viso.ai/computer-vision/deepface/

+Note: For Helemt and Mask part - We didn't tried for very good accuracy as our aim is to simply build a web application which will be running on local host.

 # Detect Helmet:
+We will use the cv::dnn::readnet or cv2.dnn.ReadNet() function for loading the network into memory.
+It automatically detects configuration and framework based on the file name specified.
+We will give the input trained weight file and the configuration(.cfg) file.
+For classes we will use obj.names.

 # Detect Mask:
+We will use cv2.dnn_DetectionModel.
+DetectionModel allows to set params for preprocessing input image.
+DetectionModel creates net from file with trained weights and config, sets preprocessing input, runs forward pass and return result detections.
+For DetectionModel SSD, Faster R-CNN, YOLO topologies are supported.